mdarche/maker-ui/README.md

 ```

-Detailed information on each component and its props is coming to a documentation site soon.
+Unlike other Gatsby themes, you don't need to shadow components because you can edit their behavior from your config files.
+Detailed information on each component is coming to a documentation site soon.

 ## Hooks